Mapokes/Rock-Paper-Scissors-app/README.md

 # Rock-Paper-Scissors app

-This is a solution to the [Rock, Paper, Scissors challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rock-paper-scissors-game-pTgwgvgH).
+This is solution by Mapokes to the [Rock, Paper, Scissors challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rock-paper-scissors-game-pTgwgvgH).

 ## Table of contents